maridasi47500/city-expedition/README.md

 - you can shop in the commercial center
 - you've got a bank account and digital id
 - you go across cities, and you want to make people connect
+- you can set yourself
+- you can set someone else

 -
 - there's a resume matcher